Destiny 2 best PvP weapons for Crucible, Trials of Osiris, & Iron Banner (Season of the Witch)

 Click to enlarge

-When it comes to the best Heavy weapons in Destiny 2 for PvP, this is a slightly broader choice, as Heavy weapons don't factor quite as much into Destiny 2 PvP as Kinetics or Specials.
+When it comes to the best Heavy weapons in Destiny 2 for PvP, this is a slightly broader choice, as Heavy weapons don't factor quite as much into Destiny 2 PvP as Kinetics or Energies.
 Ammo is very limited, and most matches will go by without any Heavy ammo coming your way.
 There are two ways you can go with your Heavy choice; something you can fire and forget, or a more active-use weapon.

 Thunderlord, a powerful classic machine gun in Destiny 2